Quick Answer

 The whole unit on one sheet: who is a fiduciary, the four duties, the safe harbors, and the prohibited transactions the exam loves.

-- ERISA covers PRIVATE employer plans (401(k), 403(b), defined benefit, defined contribution, employer SEP and SIMPLE IRAs).
+- ERISA covers PRIVATE employer plans (401(k), 403(b) with sufficient employer involvement, defined benefit, defined contribution, employer SEP and SIMPLE IRAs).
 It is enforced by the Department of Labor (DOL), not the SEC.

 - Fiduciary is a functional definition: you are one by what you DO (discretion over plan management or assets, or investment advice for compensation), not by your title.